chef/chef-web-docs/chef_master/source/ctl_chef.rst

 -----------------------------------------------------
 .. tag ctl_chef_push_archive

 The ``chef push-archive`` subcommand is used to publish a policy archive file to the Chef server.
 (A policy archive is created using the ``chef export`` subcommand.)
-The policy archive is assigned to the speciified policy group, which is a set of nodes that share the same run-list and cookbooks.
+The policy archive is assigned to the specified policy group, which is a set of nodes that share the same run-list and cookbooks.

 .. end_tag